Komal914/todoList/README.md

 ### Local Storage Persistent ToDo Tasks
 #### When the user refreshes the page, the tasks persist on the website by using local storage.
 So refresh all you like!

+## Incoming features
+- Wrapping the todo text into a second line when user input is large
+- using persistent API for timer
+- refactor code -> create a general timer for both break timer + pomodoro timer to avoid code repeat